penumbra1/expensify/README.md

 ---

 Used the latest version of webpack and broke the config into 3 files.
 Thanks to the new automatic _DefinePlugin_, production sourcemap got much lighter (2.12Mb vs. 4.71Mb).

+---

+Switched to newer mini-css-extract-plugin: see [issue](https://github.com/webpack-contrib/extract-text-webpack-plugin/issues/749).
+Separated CSS in prod only to keep hot reloading in dev.